ENUSEC/PubQuiz/questions.md

 8. Which country's top-level domain code is the reverse of that of Australia?
 > Ukraine

+9. What is the deepest part of the occean called?
+> Mariana trench

+10. what city has the largest population in the world?
+> Tokyo

 ## Sports

 1. What is the name of the boxer who is famous for his catchphrase "Let's go Champ!"